 Magruder, Henry Latham.
 Correspondence.
 ACGS Series IX, Box 10.
 University of Baltimore Special Collections.
 Henry Latham Magruder corr 1 Henry Latham Magruder corr 1 Henry Latham Magruder originated the “Gillespie the Cruiter” theory, but offers no evidence in his letters.
 In fact, he argued for an American Magruder association, rather than a MacGregor association.

-McGruther, Don.
+McGruther, Duncan.
 Wha’s Like Us: MacGrouthers in Scotland before 1855.
 Self-published, 2007.
 14-17, 46-53, 73-86.
 For availability see note below.
 Don searched public records for all early references to MacGrouthers (in many spellings!).
 This book compiles his findings and is the best source of information on our family’s origins.

 Sarson, Steven.
-“Yoeman Farmers in a Planters’ Republic: Socioeconomic Conditions and Relations in Early National Prince George’s County, Maryland.”
+“Yeoman Farmers in a Planters’ Republic: Socioeconomic Conditions and Relations in Early National Prince George’s County, Maryland.”
 Journal of the Early Republic 29:1 (Spring 2009): 63-99.
 George and Sarah Magruder of Anchovie Hills (described as “an economically average small yeoman family”), are detailed on pp. 79-81.
 Now available as a pdf from Knowing Our History: African American Slavery and the University of Maryland.
-(Thanks to Jill Gatwood for finding that link.)
+(Thanks to Jill Magruder Gatwood for finding that link.)

 * * * *